-In the end, this study seeks to help the entire region achieve its clean energy goals by more accurately identifying the role of energy efficiency in improving the environment, providing better electric service, and saving money for you and all Northwest electricity customers.
+In the end, this study seeks to help the entire region achieve its clean energy goals by more accurately identifying the role of energy efficiency in improving the environment, providing better electric service, and saving money for Northwest electricity customers.

 For more information on the Home Energy Metering Study (HEMS), please go to neea.org/HEMS.